Aiswarya-prasad/aiswarya-prasad.github.io/_pages/about.md

 ## Recent Roles & Initiatives

 ### 🧬 Nucleate — Assistant Manager, Activator Operations
 I volunteer as part of the HQ team at [Nucleate](https://nucleate.org/), a global non-profit that supports academic founders building biotech ventures.
-I help coordinate strategy and infrastructure for Nucleate's flagship Activator program across 18 global chapters.
+I help coordinate strategy and infrastructure for the operation of Nucleate's flagship Activator program across 18 global chapters.

 ### 🎓 PhD in Quantitative Biology
 Recently completed a PhD on gut microbiome ecology and evolution at the University of Lausanne.
 My research combined field sampling with comparative metagenomics, and synthetic microbial communities.
-Or more simply put, I studied how gut bacterial strains evolve and interact.
+Or more simply put, I studied how gut bacterial strains evolve and interact in gut microbiomes.

-Talk on first chapter results featured [below](#Featured) • [More on my research](/research)
+Research Talk featured [below](#Featured) • More on my research [here](/research)

 ### 🔍 Consulting Society, EPFL
 Led a student consulting team advising a bacterial diagnostics startup.
 Mentored three new members on junior projects, two of them were subsequently staffed on client-facing projects.